choojun/choojun.github.io/index.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 _Knowledge can only become wisdom when we fully comprehend and internalise it.
-This is just the beginning of the journey.
+Everyday is just like the beginning of the journey.
 There are lots of things to learn in this exciting journey!_

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~